abhineet-mishra/versioning-automate/README.md

 # versioning-automate
-Automate Release Tagging and Versioning
+Automate Release Tagging and Versioning in Package.json